-We, Plenti Group Limited ACN 643 435 492, Plenti RE Limited ABN 57 166 646 635, Plenti Pty Limited ABN 29 161 376 638, Plenti Finance Pty Limited ABN 82 636 759 861, and Australian Executor Trustees Limited ABN 84 007 869 794 and Perpetual Corporate Trust Limited ABN 99 000 341 533 (each as custodian of the Plenti Lending Platform and Plenti Wholesale Lending Platform (each, a Custodian)), collect, use and handle your personal information in accordance with the Privacy Act 1988 (Cth) (Privacy Act), and specifically the Australian Privacy Principles.
+We, Plenti Group Limited ACN 643 435 492, Plenti RE Limited ABN 57 166 646 635, Plenti Pty Limited ABN 29 161 376 638, Plenti Finance Pty Limited ABN 82 636 759 861, and Perpetual Corporate Trust Limited ABN 99 000 341 533 (as custodian of the Plenti Lending Platform (ARSN 169 500 499) and Plenti Wholesale Lending Platform (together our ‘lending platforms’) (Custodian), collect, use and handle your personal information in accordance with the Privacy Act 1988 (Cth) (Privacy Act), and the Australian Privacy Principles.

 Use of the terms ‘you’ or ‘your’ in this policy means both you as an individual, and where you interact with us as a representative of a business, your business.